 And if you hold onto unconditional love in these scenarios, you can end up clinging to a relationship that brings you nothing but pain.

-So, while unconditional love is absolutely possible between adults, we need to refine our idea of what a healthy version of it should involve.
+So, while unconditional love is absolutely possible between adults, we need to refine our idea of what a healthy version of it should be.

 When this is what you feel, you know you can only communicate your feelings and needs with care and respect – you can't be everything to another person.

-And, while you may ultimately love them for your whole life, unconditional positive regard allows you to disengage when you're being harmed.
+And, while you may ultimately love them with your life, positive regard allows you to disengage when you're being harmed.

 In brief, it looks like being clear and direct about what you want with your partner but also loving and kind when communicating it.